pgroonga/pgroonga.github.io/reference/operators/like.md

 INSERT INTO memos VALUES (3, 'PGroonga is a PostgreSQL extension that uses Groonga as index.');
 INSERT INTO memos VALUES (4, 'There is groonga command.');
 ```

+The original `LIKE` operator searches against text as is.
+But `%%` operator does full text search against normalized text.
+It means that search result of `LIKE` operator with index and search result of the original `LIKE` operator may be different.

+For example, the original `LIKE` operator searches with case sensitive.
+But `LIKE` operator with index searches with case insensitive.

 A search result of the original `LIKE` operator: